 Editor’s Note: This article is Part 1 in a two-part series on higher education blogs.
-Stay tuned for Part 2 on higher education admissions and marketing blogs, coming next week.
+Part 2, which reviews 24 higher education admissions and marketing blogs, is available now.

 It takes a village to maintain a higher ed student blog.
 Or at least I think that’s how the saying goes.